change-hi/change-hi.github.io/morea/data-movement/experience-configuring-rclone.md

 https://rclone.org

 ---
-# Rclone in MANA
+# Rclone in KOA

-Rclone is installed on the Mana Data Transfer Nodes and can be used in the command line via
+Rclone is installed on KOA and can be used in the command line via
 <div class="alert alert-secondary" role="alert" markdown="1">

 ```